 14. Reflect and reminisce

 Take the time to reflect on the year—highs, lows, notable moments, everything!
 Write it all down.
-2020 has felt like multiple years in one, so a quick timeline of your company’s accomplishments over the year can be impactful to see.
+This year may have felt like multiple years in one, so a quick timeline of your company’s accomplishments over the year can be impactful to see.

 It can also be cathartic to write down the lows of the year to rip up with your colleagues. 🙃 We’re also big fans of writing haikus to commemorate the year!

-Here are a few popular ones from Bonuslians this year:
+Here are a few popular ones from Bonuslians:

 15. Support local restaurants

-We can’t eat together this year, but we can still support local restaurants.
+If you can’t eat together this year, you can still support local restaurants.
 Give everyone a budget to purchase from a local restaurant they love.
-Have everyone go around on Zoom and talk about why they chose the restaurant they did (or do this in a Zoom room if you have a large organization.)
-You may not be able to support your favorite caterer this year, but you can make an impact for many local restaurants with a virtual potluck.
+Have everyone go around on Zoom and talk about why they chose the restaurant they did (or do this in a Zoom room if you have a large organization).
+You may not be able to support your favorite caterer this year, but you can make an impact on many local restaurants with a virtual potluck.